 The faithful love of the Lord never ends!
 His mercies never cease.
 Great is his faithfulness, his mercies begin afresh each morning.

-Maybe you’ve entered this new year wondering how you’ve made it through THAT horrific crisis.
+Maybe you’re entering the new year wondering how you’ve made it through this unprecedented time in your life .
 Jeremiah reminds us we had nothing to do with it.

 It is all because of God’s faithfulness.

 Our human nature wants to have a stress-free, worry-free life.
 If the year has been full of stress, worry, and grief, it is totally understandable to want to move on to a new year.

 But as you reflect back over this past year, are you able to see how you’ve grown as a result of the lessons learned from the pain of adversity?